ahm3tcelik/dart_writer/README.md

-# DartWriter
+# CodeGenerator

+* Fork from DartWriter that was stopped developing

-`DartWriter` provides API to generate Dart source code.
+`CodeGenerator` provides API to generate Dart source code.
 It can make your job easier while developing flutter/dart tools.
 You can also generate Flutter UI code.

 ### Hello World Example